 Representatives from the APS fine arts department learned about the fledgling extracurricular orchestra early on and were eager to become involved as well.
 Dr. Frederick conducted the orchestra, and APS music teachers assisted him, leading rehearsals working with smaller student groups on their orchestra music in sectional rehearsals.

-In 1964, Dale Kempter, also of UNM’s Department of Music, succeeded Dr. Frederick as music director and conductor of the Youth Symphony.
-With increasing student interest in the program over the next ten years, Mr. Kempter led the expansion of the AYSP to include two high school orchestras, for students in grades 9-12, and two middle school orchestras, for students in grades 6-8.
+During its first few years, with both UNM and APS nurturing the program, the Albuquerque Youth Symphony steadily grew and expanded to comprise two ensembles: the Junior Orchestra for students in grades 7–9, and the Youth Symphony for students in grades 10–12.
+In 1964, Dale Kempter succeeded Dr. Frederick as Music Director of the program.
+With ever-continuing student interest in the program over the next twenty years, Mr. Kempter led the expansion of the program from two orchestras to four: two high school orchestras, for students in grades 9-12, and two middle school orchestras, for students in grades 6-8.